 He's contributed to a Global News article about 8 No-Equipment Exercises You're Probably Doing Wrong by Arti Patel and continues to speak about health, fitness and rehabilitation at wellness shows, RBC Royal Bank and the Running Room.

-In March 2013, he began to integrate Neurokinetic Therapy, a method of re-establishing effective motor control into his practice.
+With the current facility closure due to COVID-10 he has taken his skills more online so that his able omore people.
 He is very passionate about helping clients move better and with less pain so that they are able to enjoy daily life as well as recreational activities.

 He searches for the most current research and best practice methods related to health, rehabilitation, lifestyle and fitness.

 While each session will be educational and fun, you will also be accepted for who you are and what you are capable of doing.
 With compassion and acceptance, you will also be challenged to move differently and move more so that you can get back to what you were doing if injured, continue to do what you enjoy or take on new adventures!
 Reconnect your body with your mind to cultivate a strong balanced mind and body.
 The body is a series of connected links in a chain which react and talk to each other.

 Personal Mission Statement

 Create scientific knowledge based programs that allows you thrive with greater strength, vitality and energy, and to move with greater ease.
 Bridge the gap between the fitness and medical communities using open and thorough communication.
 Empower clients to make lasting lifestyle changes so that they have active lives with fluid movement and vitality.

 |1999||Bachelor of Human Kinetics – University of Guelph Specializations: Exercise Physiology & Clinical Biomechanics|

 |2008||Diploma in Rehabilitation Management – Simon Fraser University|